McHz1s/Keras-FCN-template/README.md

 # Keras-FCN-template

-A FCN template(container) to quickly train/predict a specific FCN from a dataset.
+A FCN template(container) to quickly train/predict a FCN for a specific semantic segmention task.

 # File introdutction